wonderwagon/Akhenaten/doc/building_windows.md

 If you wish to install it, [download it from the `gitforwindows` website](https://gitforwindows.org), which provides an user interface as well as the command line tools.
-The default installation options are enough for Julius.
+The default installation options are enough for Ozymandias.

 ### Obtaining SDL2 and SDL2_mixer